talmeym/regurgitator-extensions-mq/README.md

 #### MqMessagingSystem

-regurgitator abstracts the mq system to be used to an interface for you to implement with an mq of your choice.
+regurgitator abstracts the mq system to be used to an interface for you to implement with a jms system of your choice. it currently only supports jms text message type.

 ```java
 package uk.emarte.regurgitator.extensions.mq;